Avi Dichter: Political career

 In September 2005, Dichter left office and became a research fellow at the Brookings Institution in Washington, D.C.
 Several months later, he returned to Israel and announced his foray into politics with the newly established Kadima.
-He was elected to the Knesset on the party's list in 2006, and on May 4 that year was sworn in as the Minister of Internal Security.
+He was elected to the Knesset on the party's list in 2006, and on 4 May that year was sworn in as the Minister of Internal Security.
 In this role, he oversaw Israel's law enforcement system including Israel's Police Force and Prison Service.

 As Minister of Public Security, Dichter made several reforms in the fields under the auspices of the ministry.
 These included budgetary and organizational reform, the building of a Witness Protection Program, and the formation of a national crime fighting unit (Lahav 433) similar to the United States' FBI.
-In 2007, Dichter canceled a trip to the United Kingdom over concerns that he would be arrested for war crimes.
+In 2007, Dichter canceled a trip to the United Kingdom over concerns that he would be arrested on war crimes charges for his role in the assassination of Salah Shehade.

 After Ehud Olmert resigned as party leader, Dichter entered the leadership election.
 However, he came fourth with only 6.5% of the vote.
 He retained his seat in the 2009 elections after being placed ninth on the party's list, but lost his cabinet portfolio as the Likud-led coalition formed the government.

 In Matar v.
 Dichter, the Center for Constitutional Rights filed a federal class action lawsuit against Dichter on behalf of the Palestinians killed or injured in a 2002 "targeted killing" air strike in Gaza; charging him with extrajudicial killing, war crimes and other gross human rights violations.
 On 16 April 2009, the United States Court of Appeals for the Second Circuit dismissed the case citing Dichter's immunity under the Foreign Sovereign Immunities Act (FSIA).

 In March 2009, Dichter banned a series of Palestinian Authority-sponsored events billed as the 2009 Arab Capital of Culture planned for Jerusalem, Nazareth and other parts of the country.
 Dichter said they violated the Israeli–Palestinian treaty barring PA events on the territory of Israel.
 Nazareth Mayor Ramiz Jaraisy criticized the move as anti-Arab.
 Eight events were cancelled and twenty organizers and participants were detained.